jakegodsall/fm-entertainment-web-app/frontend/README.md

 npm run dev
 ```

-The app will be available at http://localhost:3000.
+The frontend app will be available at http://localhost:3000.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/jakegodsall/fm-entertainment-web-app-frontend/blob/main/LICENSE) file for details.